elastic/eui/wiki/contributing-to-eui/running-eui-locally.md

 #### Puppeteer issues

-If you're on an Apple arm64 machine and receive an error on `yarn` about Puppeteer/the chromium binary not being available, you have one of two options:
+If you're on an Apple arm64 machine and receive an error on `yarn` about Puppeteer/the chromium binary not being available, you have two options:

 1. If you don't need to run Puppeteer tests locally:
-    - Paste `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true` into your terminal as an env
+    - Paste `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true` into your terminal as an environment variable
 2. If you do need need to run Puppeteer locally:
     - [Follow these steps](https://github.com/puppeteer/puppeteer/issues/6622#issuecomment-787912758) to install the Chromium binary globally and update your `~/.zshrc`.